Cloudzero/cloudzero-uca-tools/README.md

 ### Transmit
 UCA data transmission allows you easily send UCA data directly to the CloudZero API without having to write code.
-Prepare an input file with one or more correctly formatted JSON UCA records as quickly send it to the CloudZero API.
+Prepare an input file with one or more correctly formatted JSON UCA records and quickly send it to the CloudZero API.

 #### Help
     $ uca transmit --help